wp-plugins/easy-pinterest/readme.txt

 == Change Log ==

+* 1.0.0 *

-* 1.0.0 The official release, see more at [thisismyurl.com] (http://thisismyurl.com)
+- The official release, see more at [thisismyurl.com] (http://thisismyurl.com)

+* 1.1.0 *

+- added new screen shot for control panel
+- added new screen shot for widget
+- added ability to block Pinterest from indexing pages
+- added ability to include thank you credit line under widget